pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 ## Implementation
+* Please use python3 and write your own solutions from scratch.
+Do not import any packages yourself except for those we have included and specified.

 * Please implement the "graph" search version, not the tree search version of each algorithm.
 That is, you will create a closeset, and you will not expand the already expanded states again.

-* Please use python3 and write your own solutions from scratch.
-Do not import any packages yourself except for those we have included and specified.
+* In defining the close-set, please simply create a "set" (or "list") and insert visited/expanded states into the close-set by yourself.
+There is a "self.expanded" variable in `searchagent.py`, but we highly suggest that you do NOT use that variable since our grading script may not check it.

 * Once you finish your implementation, you can execute the autograder by

 ```
 python3 py/autograder.py
 ```
+* The full grade shown in the autograder is 35, while the full grade of your programming part is 50.

-## Task 1 (10 pts): Depth-First Search (DFS)
+## Task 1 (12.5 pts): Depth-First Search (DFS)

 Open the file `py/search.py` and find the function [`depthFirstSearch`](./py/search.py#L70).

 Take the provided template and finish the code so that depth-first search works.
 To do so, please first check the class [`SearchProblem`](./py/search.py#L16).
 This class outlines the structure of a search problem.
 It provides functions like `getStartState`, `isGoalState` (i.e., goal test), `getSuccessors`, and `getCostOfActions`.
 In your implementation, you will be using these functions to get necessary information about the search problem.
 Please note that, this is a abstract class that we put here to help you understand a search problem.
 The detail of the class is implemented in some other .py files by us already.

+We suggest that you put the successors into the fringe in either the right-to-left or left-to-right fashion, not the others.

 You can test it with pacman by running the following command: